The COD has the authority to impose any sanction it deems appropriate, including but not limited to the following:

 c.
 The COD may determine that a notation of suspension on a transcript is permanent.

 d.
-At the end of a suspension period, a suspended student must apply for readmission through the OSC, demonstrating all requirements of the suspension have been satisfied.
+At the end of a suspension period, a suspended student must apply for readmission through the OSCCS, demonstrating all requirements of the suspension have been satisfied.
 The Chair will decide whether or not to grant the readmission request and may confer with other COD members regarding this decision.
-If this petition is approved, the OSC will notify the Registrar that the respondent is eligible to return.
+If this petition is approved, the OSCCS will notify the Registrar that the respondent is eligible to return.

 i.
 The permanent separation of a student from MIT.
 If expelled, an individual is not permitted to re-enroll as a student at any time, in any capacity.